RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 * For questions on stuff in the textbook or on the videos, [use Perusall to leave a question](https://perusall.com/).
 * **Attend drop-in hours and ask questions there.**
 * [Schedule an appointment through Calendly](https://calendly.com/robert-talbert/) if drop-in hours don't work for you.
-* **Work with a classmate** especially on Daily Prep, as long as you're staying within bounds on academic honesty. ==link==
+* **Work with a classmate** especially on Daily Prep, as long as you're [staying within bounds on academic honesty](https://hackmd.io/TchC8fZORJ29EgxQb1O4lQ?view#Academic-integrity).

-Bottom line: **If you need help, you can get it.**
+### GVSU Math Center

+GVSU’s Math Tutoring Center offers both in-person and online (via Discord Voice) tutoring this semester, starting Monday, May 9.
+You can access the most up-to-date information at http://gvsu.edu/tutoring/math/.
+There you will find current hybrid hours where tutors will be available both in-person on the Allendale campus (MAK A-2-601) and online via Discord Voice.
+Hybrid tutoring is available Monday – Thursday 12p-4p.
+The Allendale Math Center follows the same safety protocols as GVSU classrooms.
+The virtual center will be open Monday – Wednesday 6p-9p, also via Discord Voice.
+Bring questions to any center about using technology (calculator or Desmos), on methods and concepts, or on specific problems.
+All Math Center tutoring is FREE, so stop by early and often.

+To access virtual drop-in tutoring, you can use the link in your Blackboard course called Math Tutoring Center or visit our website.
+Then you will need to click on the “Online Math Tutoring Center” button, which will require a GVSU login.
+We ask that when you enter our Discord server, please change your username to your first and last name so we can get you signed in and connected with a tutor.

+**Tutoring Center Appointments**:  GVSU’s Tutoring Center is offering appointment tutoring in-person and virtually.
+You can sign up for 50-minute tutoring appointments for many mathematics courses.
+Request a tutor at http://www.gvsu.edu/tc/ or schedule directly on Navigate.
+Questions about the Tutoring Center can be directed to tutoring@gvsu.edu.

 ## Course Policies

 ### Attendance, absences, and participation

 **Attendance:** Attenance is expected at all class meetings.
-The pace of the course is such that missing a class will result in falling behind immediately, and it's very hard to recover.
+The pace of the course is such that missing a class will result in falling behind immediately, and it's very hard to recover given the compressed nature of the schedule.
 Attendance will be recorded so I can keep track of it.

 **Absences:** If you must be absent, you do not need prior permission or justification; a heads-up is appreciated.
 However *please avoid any non-essential absences* such as skipping class, or scheduling a vacation during a day where class is scheduled.
 If you miss, you are solely responsible for catching up.

-**Missing Learning Target quizzes:** If you miss a class meeting during which there is a Learning Target quiz (these are clearly marked on the Class Calendar), **there are no makeups offered**.
-Instead, just attempt the problems you intended to take on the next quiz.
+**Missing Learning Target quizzes:** If you miss a class meeting during which there is a Learning Target quiz (these are clearly marked on the Class Calendar), *there are no makeups offered*.
+Instead, just attempt the problems you intended to take on the next quiz, or through an oral quiz or video.

 **Participation in class:** You are expected to participate actively during each class meeting. **Keep your Zoom camera turned on** during all class meetings so that you are fully "present".
 (However, please keep your microphone muted unless you have a question.)

 ### Deadlines and late work

 Daily Prep, AEPs, and Online Practice sets all have deadlines.
+Those are handled in different ways:

-+ *Daily Preps* must be turned in by the deadline (typically 11:59pm ET the night before class) and this deadline may not be extended due to the time-sensitive nature of the assignment.
++ *Daily Preps* must be turned in by the deadline (typically 11:59pm ET the night before class).
+This deadline may not be extended because of the time-sensitive nature of the assignment.
 + *AEPs* have "soft" deadlines --- suggested deadlines that give you something to put on the calendar and motivate you to complete it.
 If you intend to turn in an AEP set but don't think you can finish by the deadline, **you can ask for an extension** by emailing me.
 Tell me what the issue is, and tell me when you plan to turn in the work.
 Extension requests must be received before the original deadline, and I have the right to refuse or give you a different extended deadline if the situation warrants.
 + *Online Practice* sets have a deadline when the system shuts off access to the problem set. **You can request a 24-hour extension for an online practice set, up to three (3) times during the semester**.
 Just email me; however the extended deadline will be set to 24 hours after the original deadline, not 24 hours after I get your email, so if you know you'll need an extension then email me as soon as possible about it.